gilvegliach/CodeChefMonkey/README.md

 2. Click [here](https://github.com/gilvegliach/CodeChefMonkey/raw/master/CodeChefMonkey.user.js) and install.
 Alternatively, copy and paste the content of CodeChefMonkey.user.js in Tampermonkey.

 ## Issues
 Sometimes the link is not inserted.
-In this case try to reload the page.
-I don't know the root cause of this behavior but feel free to send a pull request if you figure it out.
+In this case, try to reload the page.
+I don't know the root cause of this behavior but feel free to submit a pull request if you figure it out.